henrygd/bigger-picture/readme.md

 npm install bigger-picture
 ```

 Add the required [CSS](dist/bigger-picture.css) or [SCSS](dist/bigger-picture.scss) to your project.
-Import from the package if your setup allows it so you won't need to manually replace styles if you update.
+If possible, import from the package so you won't need to manually replace styles when you update.

 ## Usage